dbxminz/Computer-Vision_project/Smart_CCTV_for_detection/Readme.md

 <br/>

 ⭐Purpose of Project <br/>
+In areas with a small floating population, it is difficult to extinguish fires early on. <br/>
+Also, the damage caused by the big fire is constant. <br/>

+So we started this project. <br/>

 First, It can detect fire situations quickly. <br/>
 In addition, It detects people and animals in fire situations.